Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 The most common remedies at this age are Janine, Yarina, Regulon.

-What birth control pills are suitable for women over 45?
+Which birth control pills are suitable for women over 45?

-Combined action contraceptive pills are contraindicated in women over 45 years of age in the following cases:
+Combined-action contraceptive pills are contraindicated in women over 45 years of age in the following cases:

 • if a woman smokes;

-• with type 2 diabetes;
+• with type 2 diabetes mellitus;

-• with obesity.
+• for obesity.

-The effect of birth control pills
+Effect of birth control pills

 For pregnancy